Play Live Radio

 In a new foreclosure filing in Hamilton County Court entered in November last year, WesBanco alleged the couple were still delinquent on payments on those mortgages and moved for foreclosure sale of the properties.

-WesBanco's filings allege the Singhs owe about $1.6 million on a mortgage on the Clifton Market building and hundreds of thousands of dollars on other residential properties in Clifton.
+WesBanco's filings allege the Singhs are behind on payments on a $1.6 million mortgage involving the Clifton Market building and mortgages worth hundreds of thousands of dollars on three other residential properties in Clifton.

 In a response filed in late January seeking dismissal of the foreclosure proceedings, the Singhs said they've made $900,000 in payments to the bank under the previous deal to bring their mortgages current.